-Charging ExxonMobil Corp. with a "secret scheme to cheat the state out of its bargained-for royalties," Alabama's state attorneys have asked the Alabama Supreme Court to uphold a $3.5 billion punitive judgment against the oil major, considerably above and beyond the amount of royalties in dispute of between $55-102 million.
+Charging ExxonMobil Corp. with a “secret scheme to cheat the state out of its bargained-for royalties,” Alabama’s state attorneys have asked the Alabama Supreme Court to uphold a $3.5 billion judgment against the oil major, considerably above and beyond the amount of royalties in dispute of between $55 and $102 million.

-Alabama filed its request late last month, in response to ExxonMobil's request in May for the high court to throw out the largest verdict in state history (see Daily GPI, May 16).
-The case involves a punitive damage award set by a Montgomery, AL circuit court judge after a jury ruled that ExxonMobil had cheated the state out of royalties from natural gas wells drilled in state-owned waters along the Alabama coast (see NGI, May 3, 2004).
+Alabama filed its request last week, in response to ExxonMobil’s request in May for the high court to throw out the largest verdict in state history (see Daily GPI, May 16).
+The case involves a punitive damage award set by a Montgomery, AL circuit court judge in March after a jury ruled that ExxonMobil had cheated the state out of royalties from natural gas wells drilled in state-owned waters along the Alabama coast (see Daily GPI, March 30).

-In papers filed in late June, the state's attorneys argued, "It is true that the punitive damages award is virtually unprecedented, but so is the scale of the wrong to be punished and the size of the wrongdoer."
+In papers filed last week, the state’s attorneys argued, “It is true that the punitive damages award is virtually unprecedented, but so is the scale of the wrong to be punished and the size of the wrongdoer.”

 The Retirement Systems of Alabama, the Alabama State Employees Association and the Alabama Securities Commission all filed briefs in support of the state’s arguments.
 The briefs stated that if Alabama’s high court sides with ExxonMobil, it will be more difficult “to police fraudulent conduct in a wide variety of circumstances.”